ksgoh/GettingAndCleaningData/CookBook.md

             STANDING
             LAYING

 Each of the next 66 variables is the average of its respective variable obtained by processing signals from accelerometers and gyroscopes from the smartphone of the Subject performing Activity.

 *  		e.g. tBodyAcc-mean()-X is the ave of all tBodyAcc-mean()-X collected in the test
 *  		tBodyAcc-mean()-Y is the ave of all tBodyAcc-mean()-Y collected in the test
 *       tBodyAcc-mean()-Z is the ave of all tBodyAcc-mean()-Z collected in the test
 *       tBodyAcc-std()-X  is the ave of all tBodyAcc-std()-X  collected in the test

-The complete list of variables is available in 'features.txt' inside “UCI HAR Dataset” folder.
+Suffix '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 	tBodyAcc-mean()-X           Numeric
 	tBodyAcc-mean()-Y           Numeric